-Two or more trains run on a single-track loop, infrared sensors automatically keep them separated.
+Two trains run on a single-track loop, infrared sensors automatically keep them separated.

 If you have an exhibit or display layout, why settle for one continuously running train when you can have two trains?
 This page shows how to run two model trains on a single loop of track in the same direction.